sagemath/sagecell/README.md

-This is a Sage computation web service.
+This is Sage Cell - a Sage computation web service.

-# Warning

-Installation instructions below (as well as other variants) may be outdated.
+Please note that installation instructions below may be outdated.
 The most reliable source of build instructions at the moment is in [contib/vm scripts](contrib/vm).

+# Security Warning

+If you are going to run a world accessible Sage Cell server, you must understand security implications and should be able to implement reasonable precautions.

+The worker account (which is your own one by default) will be able to execute arbitrary code, which may be malicious.
+Make **sure** that you are securing the account properly.
+Working with a professional IT person is a very good idea here.
+Since the untrusted accounts can be on any computer, one way to isolate these accounts is to host them in a virtual machine that can be reset if the machine is compromised.

 # Simple Installation

 We assume that you have access to the Internet and can install any needed dependencies (e.g. git).
-If you need to know more precisely what tools are needed, please consult the scripts for building virtual machine images in contrib/vm
+If you need to know more precisely what tools are needed, please consult the scripts for building virtual machine images in [contib/vm scripts](contrib/vm).

-If you are going to run a world accessible Sage Cell server, we also assume that you understand security implications and can implement reasonable precautions.

 1. Make sure you have a recent enough version of git: 1.8.5 is good enough, while 1.7.9 isn't.
 2. Install required npm packages: